mo-renike/mo-renike/README.md

 ### ✨ Current Focus

-- 🔭 Building at **DoMeASolid** and The People practice as a Software Engineer.
+- 🔭 Building at The People practice as a Full stack Engineer.
-- Solo-building home Music School -  A platform to match qualified music teachers with clients
+- Solo-building Afara, RateAm and Home Music School
 - 🌱 Deepening expertise in **AI**, **Backend Development**, and **Product Design**.
 - 👯 Open to collaborations on innovative, impactful projects that solve real-world problems.